 When it comes to avoiding uncomfortable oral problems, long hours in the dental chair, and high dental costs, the best thing you can do to avoid all of these issues is stay committed to preventive dentistry.
 This includes your routine checkups, cleanings, X-rays, and additional treatments designed to protect your tooth enamel for life.
 Remember, once tooth enamel is lost, it’s gone for good.
 With preventive dentistry, you can make it last and reduce you and your family’s risk for dental disease.
-To experience truly one-on-one dental care, schedule an appointment with the dentists at Fromuth & Langlois Dental today!
+To experience truly one-on-one dental care, schedule an appointment with the dentists at Fromuth & Langlois Dental of Manchester today!

 Your long-term oral health relies on at-home oral care most of the year, but that doesn’t mean you should skip routine visits.
 Two days out of the year, our dental office recommends that you complete a checkup and cleaning, ideally once every six months.
 These visits give our dental office the chance to catch the early signs of tooth decay, gum disease or other conditions as well as confirm that your at-home oral care is sufficient.
 Our comprehensive cleanings will work to remove any plaque and tartar from your teeth and gums, leaving you with a clean and fresh mouth!

 While dental sealants are ideal for younger patients, anyone can benefit from their use.
 We often recommend them for our youngest patients since they are more likely to develop decay.
 To protect teeth, our team applies a thin layer of composite resin to their chewing surface, typically on molars and premolars because of their deep pits and fissures.
 Since these teeth are the most susceptible to decay and breakdown, they have the most to gain from this treatment.
 Dental sealants usually last about 10 years before requiring retreatment.